 Pioneers in advertising, like N.W.
 Ayer has shown the world the potential power of advertising.
 This was the beginning of what became known as the “golden age of advertising,” during which time advertisements reached consumers not just through print media like newspapers and magazines but also through radio, which was now progressively becoming a more commonplace kind of media.

-During this period, some of the biggest names in advertising, including David Ogilvy, Leo Burnett, Albert Lasker, and Helmut Krone, were at the height of their creativity and produced advertisements that were still taught to marketing students as works of art.
+During this historical advertising period, some of the biggest names in advertising, including David Ogilvy, Leo Burnett, Albert Lasker, and Helmut Krone, were at the height of their creativity and produced advertisements that are still taught to marketing students as works of art.

 When there was an abundance of oranges produced and no customer demand in 1908, Californian orange producers contacted Albert Lasker.
 The popular “drink an orange” promotion launched by Lasker is credited with starting the American fascination with orange juice for breakfast.
 Albert Lasker is also credited for introducing cereal to American breakfast tables when he came up with the Quaker cereal company’s catchphrase, “food shot from the gun,” which resulted in a 300% spike in Quaker cereal sales.